ifurusato/brushless-motor-controller/docs/_sources/index.rst.txt

 .. note::
-    While the fourth option describes a Raspberry Pi master connected to a microcontroller slave, strictly speaking the Raspberry Pi is not necessary if control of the MotorController were fleshed out with a higher-level robot controller on the microcontroller (though beyond the scope of this project).
-That is, e.g., a robot based solely on a microcontroller could use this project's MotorController without a Raspberry Pi at all.
+    While the fourth option describes a Raspberry Pi master connected to a microcontroller slave, strictly speaking the Raspberry Pi is not necessary if control of the MotorController were fleshed out with a higher-level robot controller on the microcontroller itself (though that is beyond the scope of this project).
+I.e., a robot based solely on a microcontroller could use this project's MotorController without a Raspberry Pi at all.

 The motor controller itself includes support for open- or closed-loop control,